Pr\"ufer algebraic spaces: Pro-open immersions

-\begin{theor} Assume that $f{\colon}Y\to X$ is a quasi-compact morphism of algebraic spaces.
-Then $f$ is a pro-open immersion if and only if $f$ is a flat monomorphism. \end{theor} \begin{proof} The direct implication holds even without the quasi-compactness assumption by Proposition~\ref{proprop}(ii).
-Assume that $f$ is a flat monomorphism.
-Recall that $U=f(Y)$ is generizing by flatness of $f$.
-The diagonal $Y\to Y\times_XY$ is an isomorphism, hence so is any projection $Y\times_XY\to Y$.
-The latter is the base change of $f$ with respect to itself, so if $f$ is surjective then it is an isomorphism by fpqc descent.
-In general, given a morphism $h{\colon}Z\to X$ with image in $U$, the base change $Z\times_XY\to Z$ is a quasi-compact surjective flat monomorphism, hence an isomorphism.
-Thus, $h$ factors uniquely through $Y$. \end{proof}
+(i) If $f$ is a flat monomorphism and $|f|$ is a topological embedding then $f$ is a pro-open immersion.

-The following example shows that the quasi-compactness assumption is essential.
-Note that for open immersions one can avoid it thanks to the l.f.p. assumption.
+(ii) Assume that $f$ is quasi-compact.
+Then $f$ is a pro-open immersion if and only if $f$ is a flat monomorphism. \end{theor} \begin{proof} (ii) The direct implication follows from Proposition~\ref{proprop}(iii).
+To prove the inverse implication set $U:=f(Y)$.
+Then $U$ is generizing by the flatness of $f$.
+Given a morphism $h\:Z\to X$ with image in $U$, the base change $Z\times_XY\to Z$ is a quasi-compact surjective flat monomorphism, and hence an isomorphism by \cite[Tag:0B8C]{stacks}.
+Thus, $h$ lifts to $Y$ as needed.